AlisonSalerno/Linear-Regression-Project/README.md

 - Indie Genre
 - Acousticness & Speechiness

+After testing out a Decision Tree and Random Forest regressor, I can also conclude that the data is better explained by a non-linear regression model.

 ## Contents of this project repository:

   1. Data Folder: all csvs stored here and pkled data post cleaning